TrueHoop

 In February 2007, it was announced that TrueHoop was purchased by ESPN.
 ESPN later expanded TrueHoop to a blog network, consisting of many contributors and blogs.
 In addition to the blog, there was a "TruehoopTV" category of video and podcast content.

 In February 2014, Abbott took over ESPN’s NBA coverage in digital and print.

+Journalist Henry Abbott has written an investigative series covering connections between Jeffrey Epstein, Leon Black, and various NBA powerbrokers from Apollo Global, including Josh Harris and Marc Rowan, with whom Black co-founded the private equity firm in 1990.
+Black worked with Epstein for years despite knowing that in 2008, Epstein had been allowed to plead guilty to only two state-level prostitution offenses against children, even though sex with underage girls is legally rape.